Epistemology: The Science Of Thought

 Father Bittle goes on to describe consciousness as “an ultimate datum of experience … at the very root of all mental activity.”

-This is called by neo-Thomists “the reflexive nature of consciousness,” which means that consciousness, by its very definition – by nature of what it is – cannot be conscious of only itself, because consciousness is awareness, which by definition means (as Thomas Aquinas said it in the quote above) that it must first be aware of some thing.
+This is called by neo-Thomists “the reflexive nature of consciousness,” which means that consciousness, by its very definition — by nature of what it is — cannot be conscious of only itself since consciousness is awareness, which by definition means that it must first be aware of some thing.

 Why?